 Toronto’s Lester B. Pearson International Airport (YYZ) is Canada’s biggest airport.
 In 2019, over 50,000,000 passengers on over 470,000 flights – over 1,200 flights a day! — took off from its tarmac, which takes a beating from not only heavy track but brutally cold winds off nearby Lake Ontario.
-In other words, an ideal testing ground for StellarFlex FR®.
+In other words, an ideal environment for using StellarFlex FR®.

 After three years of discussion with the Greater Toronto Airports Authority (GTAA), on October 13, 2020, Toronto-based McAsphalt Industries supplied 50 metric tons (55.14 US tons) to Fermar Paving Ltd. for a test strip of StellarFlex FR® on Taxiway B of the Pearson Airport.